amrata67/amrata67/README.md

 I come with a solid programming expertise in JAVA, Python, C, Object Oriented Designs/methodologies.
 Enthusiastic team player, a fast learner with creative problem solving and great communication skills.

-I am currently learning Kafka messaging components to gain in-depth knowledge in distribted events.
+I am currently learning Kafka messaging components to gain in-depth knowledge in distributed events.
 I would love to hear and discuss on modern technologies you are working on.
 Feel free to contact me on:

 Email: amrata67@gmail.com